 - quick-dry towel

 - small portable Bluetooth Speaker (for the beach or the park!)

 - 3 different sized purses/1 mini wallet – and my normal wallet (see below)

 - small selection of jewelry (see below)

 - toiletries bag (see below)

 This backpack is epic.
 I’ve had it for 5 years and it’s been to 15 countries with me.
 Osprey has a life time warranty, but I have yet to need anything fixed.
-It has wheels, so it can act as a regular suitcase, or is easily converted into a backpack.
-In this case, it’s easy to roll around the airport with my smaller backpack on my back.
-Better than the double back/front backpack system.
+It has wheels, so it can act as a regular suitcase, or is easily be converted into a backpack.
+It’s easy to roll around the airport with my smaller backpack on my back; much better than carrying one on your front.
 It also opens like a regular suitcase, which I find way easier to pack and retrieve stuff without making a huge mess.

 In my 28L backpack: